Impact of the CARES Act on Legal Professionals

-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was passed by the Congress in the U.S to alleviate the burden of millions of Americans due to the negative economic impact of COVID-19.
+The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) were passed by Congress in the United States to help millions of Americans who were affected by COVID-19’s negative economic impact.
 It was put into motion to aid small businesses employing millions of people who lost their means of livelihood due to the pandemic.
-The CARES Act is packed with emergency government grants, unemployment insurance benefits, refundable tax credit, and business tax and, most importantly, loans for paycheck protection.
+The CARES Act is packed with emergency government grants, unemployment insurance benefits, refundable tax credit, and business tax, and, most importantly, loans for paycheck protection.

 Effect of CARES Act on Legal professional- Watch the video here

-The CARES Act, through the following packages, helps legal professionals to sustain their practice through this pandemic.
-It is as follows:
+- The CARES Act, through the following packages, helps legal professionals to sustain their practice through this pandemic.
+The packages and the impacts of the CARES Act is as follows:

 Paycheck protection program (PPP):

 The Paycheck Protection Program (PPP) is the most assuring part of this legislation.
 The $350 billion loan program with its low-interest rates completely covers payroll costs.
 It is a guaranteed loan from a bank or credit union.
-It helps the legal professionals (inclusive of sole proprietors and independent contractors) to eliminate significant debt to be paid off after the pandemic gets over.
+It helps the legal professionals (inclusive of sole proprietors and independent contractors) to eliminate significant debt and allows them to pay it off after the pandemic gets over.

-Applicability: Legal firms with less than 500 employees are eligible to seek the benefit of CARES loan.
-Businesses with more than the prescribed number of employees are eligible to the loan if they satisfy specific criteria given under the legislation.
+Applicability: Legal firms with less than 500 employees are eligible to seek the benefit of a CARES loan.
+Businesses with more than the prescribed number of employees are eligible for the loan if they satisfy specific criteria given under the legislation.